 Residence – Encinitas

 Background – Strategic Marketing/Management.
 Environmental Advocate.
-Current Chair of The Sierra Club North County Coastal Group and Board Member of the Sierra Club San Diego Chapter Executive Committee.
+Current Chair of The Sierra Club North County Coastal Group and Board Member of the Sierra Club San Diego Chapter Executive Committee

-I have been a member of the Sierra club since 1997 but really became active in the North County Coastal Group, about 7 years ago when I volunteered for the interim Planning Committee.
+I have been a member of the Sierra club since 1997 but really became active in the North County Coastal Group, about 10 years ago when I volunteered for the interim Planning Committee.
 In 2016 we officially re-launched the North County Coasters Group and I was elected for a two year term to serve on the Executive Committee Board.
 Since then I have continue to serve as Chair of the Coasters ExCom, as well as a voting Board Member of the Sierra Club San Diego Chapter ExCom.
-Over the last 7 years our ExCom has spent our time focussed on endorsements for political candi-dates, conservation and development issues, and working with environmental partners on a variety of activities from reducing single use plastics to supporting legislation to prevent our open spaces from thoughtless sprawl and being lost forever.
-This past year I have acted as a representative for our Chapter on a State-wide task force fo-cussed on the 30 x30 initiative (Preserve 30% of our natural lands and resources by 2030).
-We have also hosted quarterly meetings that have featured speakers on a varie-ty of topics from sea level rise to lagoon restoration.
+Over the last 8 years our ExCom has spent our time focused on endorsements for political candidates, conservation and development issues, and working with environmental partners on a variety of activities from reducing single use plastics to supporting legislation to prevent our open spaces from thoughtless sprawl and being lost forever.
+This past year I have acted as a representative for our Chapter on a State-wide task force focused on the 30 x30 initiative (Preserve 30% of our natural lands and resources by 2030).
+We have also hosted quarterly meetings that have featured speakers on a variety of topics from sea level rise to lagoon restoration.
 My entire life I have enjoyed and appreciated nature and have been an outdoor enthusiast.
 I feel deeply connected to our beautiful North County environment and I am passionate about it’s preservation.
-In particular, I am concerned with issues relating to climate change, preserving open spaces and conservation.
-Now more than ever I believe it is critical that The North County Coastal Group stays focussed on the goal of building a vibrant and active group dedicated to preserving our beautiful North County region, growing our membership and connecting people to the outdoors.
+In particular, I am concerned with issues relating to climate change, preserving open spaces and conser-vation.
+Now more than ever I believe it is critical that The North County Coastal Group stays focused on the goal of building a vibrant and active group dedicated to preserving our beautiful North County region, growing our membership and connecting people to the outdoors.

 After earning an MBA from Northwestern I worked in the entertainment business where I held a number of strategic marketing and management positions.
 When we moved to Encinitas I turned my attention to our children and became an avid volunteer in the school district, serving as PTA President and a holding several foundation positions.
 I have continued to work as a marketing consultant.
 Over the years I have been involved with a number of local issues related to development, traffic and conservation and feel grateful to have the opportunity to direct my strategic marketing and management skills to work on behalf of the environment for the Sierra Club.